dsnair/ISLR/README.md

 ## Project Summary

 Do the labs from '[An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/index.html)' book in Python.
-The labs are done in R in the book.
+(The labs are done in R in the book.)
 The book is available for free download on the author's [website](http://www-bcf.usc.edu/~gareth/ISL/index.html) along with slides, video tutorials, and some datasets.

 ## Data

 The labs require the datasets listed below.
-Some of the datasets are missing on the author's website.
-Although I was able to accumulate most of the missing datasets, `OJ` and `Portfolio` are still missing.
+These datasets are available on the [CRAN GitHub repo](https://github.com/cran/ISLR/tree/master/data).

 * `Auto`: Gas mileage, horsepower, and other information for cars.
 * `Boston`: Housing values and other information about Boston suburbs.